guilhermebkel/gbkel-notes/books/pragmatic-programmer-the-from-journeyman-to-master.md

 > Know your audience, you are communicating only if you are conveying what you mean to convey.
 So try to communicate in a way your audience understands you.
 >
 > Try to show your idea in a easier way to understand, by making a lot of use of drawings and even by sorting out the topic you want to talk about (introduction, development, conclusion).

+## A Pragmatic Approach

+There are a lot of tips we can follow in order to become a pragmatic programmer.
+Some of them will be shown below:

+### The Essence of Good Design

+There are a lot of "rules" to follow when it comes to design good software.
+You will notice that most of them leads to a design that is easy to change (Decoupling, Single Responsibility Principle, Naming).

+> Usually a good designed code/architecture is easier to change than bad design, what means that you have flexibility to change something later.
+Most of the time it will help you taking paths during software development.
+>
+> Try to think "Did the thing I just did make the overall system easier or harder to change?"

+### Don't Repeat Yourself

+In our day-to-day work, while creating features, doing some maintenance on the system, it gets easier to duplicate knowledge (business rules).

+Knowledge duplication is considered to be a bad thing since if you change it in some place, you will have to change in another as well since it is duplicated.
+If you forget to change on all places, you will probably face a bug on your production environment.

+> Every piece of knowledge must have a single, unambiguous, authoritative representation within a system.
+>
+> DRY is about the duplication of knowledge, of intent.
+It's about expressing the same thing in two different places, possibly in two totally different ways.
+>
+> All services offered by a module should be available through a uniform notation, which does not betray whether they are implemented through storage or through computation.
+>
+> Make sure the knowledge you write is easy to find and reuse existing stuff than to write it yourself.

+### Orthogonality

+In computing, two or more things are orthogonal if changes in one do not affect any of the others.

+In case a change affects an unrelated part of the system, you will probably face bugs on production.

+> Try to avoid creating side effects between unrelated things.
+It means that you must write code in a way that you mix same contexts and not different contexts.
+>
+> Try to design components that are self-contained: independent, and with a single, well-defined purpose.
+>
+> Try to draw the architecture design and think if some unrelated part of it changes another.
+That way you will be able to architecture code in a orthogonality way.
+>
+> Keep your code decoupled, avoid global data, avoid similar functions.
+>
+> Get into the habit of being constantly critical of your code.
+Look for any opportunities to reorganize it to improve its structure and orthogonality (it is what we call refactoring).

+### Reversibility

+*"Nothing is more dangerous than an idea if it's the only one you have - Emil-Auguste Chartier"*

+There is always more than one way to implement something, and there is usually more than one vendor available to provide a third-party product.

+If you go into a project hampered by the myopic notion that there is only one way to do it, you may be in for an unpleasant surprise.

+With reversibility, we are able to create our own implementation for third part integrations of our system and make it more flexible for future changes.

+> Try to create an interface on the front of specific part of your system (such as database implementations, etc).
+>
+> Try to think about maintaining flexibility in the areas of architecture, deployment, and vendor integration.

+### Tracer Bullets

+*"Ready, fire, aim... - Anon"*

+We use the term tracer bullet development to visually illustrate the need for immediate feedback under actual conditions with a moving goal.